Learn IFRS Easy and Fast

 Below we will summarize IAS 10 – Events after the Reporting Period with examples and practical cases.
 IAS 10 refers to the accounting treatment that an entity must carry out on economic events arising after the reporting period and before

 An accounting policy is a series of specific principles, bases, conventions, rules, and procedures adopted by an entity to prepare and present its financial statements.
 Below, we will show several examples of accounting policies.
 Example of accounting policy Property plant

 A defined benefit plan’s actuarial gains or losses will be recognized in other comprehensive income under IAS 19.
 IAS 19 contemplates four types of employee benefits: Short-term benefits.
 Long-term benefits.
 Post-employment benefits.
 Termination benefits.
 Actuarial calculations are used in post-employment

-Cash and cash equivalents are held to meet short-term payment commitments rather than for investment or similar purposes.
+Cash and cash equivalents are held to meet short-term payment commitments and not for investment or similar aspects.
 Two requirements are necessary for an asset to meet the definition of a cash equivalent.
 On the one hand, it must be

 An associate in ifrs is an entity over which another company exercises significant influence.
 Significant influence is the power to participate in an associate entity’s financial and operating policy decisions without having control or joint control.
 An entity may exercise